 Add details of all co-applicants and their specific role in the project.
 Do not include collaborators, who should be mentioned (if necessary) in the Research Plan section of the form.

 Co-applicants are those individuals with responsibility for the day to day management and delivery of the project and can include patients, carers and service users.
-Co-applicants are considered part of the project team and are expected to share responsibility for its successful delivery.
-Collaborators normally provide specific expertise on particular aspects of the project but do not share in the responsibility for the delivery of the project.
+Co-applicants, including public co-applicants, are considered part of the project team and are expected to share responsibility for its successful delivery.
+In contrast, Ccollaborators normally provide specific expertise on particular aspects of the project but do not share in the responsibility for the delivery of the project.

 A plain English summary is a clear explanation of your research.

 Many reviewers use this summary to inform their review of your funding application.
-They include academics, social care researchers and practitioners who do not have specialist knowledge of your field as well as members of the public.
-If your application for funding is successful, the summary will be used on National Institute for Health Research (NIHR) and other websites.
+They include academics, social care researchers, practitioners who do not have specialist knowledge of your field as well as members of the public.
+If your application for funding is successful, the summary will be used on National Institute for Health and Care Research (NIHR) and other websites.

 A good quality plain English summary providing an easy to read overview of your whole study will help: